 YAQL: Yet another query language can be used to query json and yaml.

 I think the Yaql project is closely aligned with stackstorm and their orquesta markup language.

-It has an Online YAQL Evaluator, which is kind of essential espescally when asking help from others.
+It has an Online YAQL Evaluator, which is essential espescially when asking help from others.

-Arose from the ability of Xpath to be used with HTML and XML and nothing similar for json.
+Arose from the roots of Xpath to be used with HTML and XML - and having nothing similar for json.

 Looks like it was created in 2007 by Stefan Goessnes, you can read the original docs.

 I recently found JMESPath, via the ansible documentation on querying JSON on the filters page.